-The MT program host an annual one-day conference to introduce and deepen graduate students’ learning in ESE at OISE; all of the students in this program will be in attendance, and this year we invited the MA in Child Study program as well.
+The MT program host an annual one-day conference to introduce and deepen graduate students’ learning in ESE at OISE; first year students in these programs will be in attendance.
 This conference feature two keynote speakers, a host of workshops, and a field trip to experience outdoor education in High Park.
 For more information, contact Hilary Inwood at [firstname.lastname@example.org].

 Natural Curiosity at ICS

 This annual event is held at OISE each winter to help to share educational initiatives in ESE by local community organizations and NGOs, including Ontario Ecoschools, Live Green, Evergreen, Learning for a Sustainable Future, and Foodshare, to name only a few.
 OISE students and faculty are able to talk with each NGO’s representatives and gain an awareness of the valuable work that they do.
 The Eco-Fair has also been a terrific opportunity for students to network for internships positions and future professional opportunities in ESE.
-In 2012/13, the Eco-Fair was held on January 22, 2013.
+This year the Eco-Fair is being held on January 21, 2014 from 11am-2pm in the OISE library.
 For more information, contact Jane Forbes at [email@example.com]